paolojulian/microblog3/README.md

 ___
 ## Improvements
 1. Lower Expiration of JWTokens and add refresh tokens
-2. Shared post should only be displayed once
-    - just display who shared the post
-3. Maximize Websockets
+2. Maximize Websockets
     - Hard on Front end part
     - On Viewing Post, should receive comments of followed people
-4. Some API links are bad
+3. Some API links are bad
-5. Post should contain number of shares
+4. Post should contain number of shares
-6. Post should contain at least 3 comments by followed user
+5. Post should contain at least 3 comments by followed user
-7. Investigate non cached queries
+6. Investigate non cached queries

 ___
 ## API